Never hack your CSS files again

 Why

-Every time I show my technic to other developers, they have a “this is so freaking awesome, how come I never thought about it myself?!” type reaction.
+Every time I show my technique to other developers, they have a “this is so freaking awesome, how come I never thought about it myself?!” type reaction.
 So I thought I’d share with you.
-Plus, my technic has the following advantages:
+Plus, my technique has the following advantages:

 • It keeps CSS clean for Standards compliant browsers